metamath/lamp-guide/docs/11/index.md

      ( cot ` A ) = ( ( cos ` A ) / ( sin ` A ) ) )
 ~~~~

 > Let's duplicate this step.
-Press the
+Click on the
 > icon <img width="16" height="16" src="duplicate.svg" alt="duplicate"> (duplicate selected statement).
 > Use left-click to edit it, and surround the left and right
 > and sides of its equality with `( 1 / ... )` resulting in: